Ecogenomics/GTDBTk/README.md

     * A bug has been fixed which affected `classify` and `classify_wf` when using the `--batchfile` argument with genome IDs that differed from the FASTA filename.
-This issue resulted in the assigned taxonomy being derived only from tree placement without any ANI calculations being performed.
+This issue resulted in the assigned taxonomy being derived only from tree placement without any ANI calculations being considered.
 Consequently, in some cases genomes may have been classified as a new species within a genus when they should have been assigned to an existing species.
     * Progress is now displayed for: hmmalign, and pplacer.
     * Fixed an issue where the `root` command could not be run independently.